anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Otherwise, the registrar extracts the PKCS#10 Certificate Signing Request (CSR) inside the PER (see {{per_artifact}}) and uses the CSR to request a new pledge EE certificate from the domain Key Infrastructure.
 The exact interaction and exchanged data objects depends on the certificate management protocol used by the Key Infrastructure, and is out of scope for this document.

-A successful interaction with the Key Infrastructure will result in a pledge EE certificate singed by the domain owner (e.g., LDevID certificate).
+A successful interaction with the Key Infrastructure will result in a pledge EE certificate signed by the domain owner (e.g., LDevID certificate).
 The registrar MUST reply to the Registrar-Agent with the Enroll-Response (Enroll-Resp) as defined in {{er_artifact}} in the body of an HTTP 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/pkcs7-mime`.